 Also, an isolated, short-lived (acute) fever in people with cancer or a known inflammatory disorder is most likely to have an infectious cause.
 In healthy people, an acute fever is unlikely to be the first sign of a chronic illness.

 Drugs sometimes cause fever.
 For example, beta-lactam antibiotics (such as penicillin Penicillins Penicillins are a subclass of antibiotics called beta-lactam antibiotics (antibiotics that have a chemical structure called a beta-lactam ring).
 Carbapenems, cephalosporins, and monobactams... read more ) and sulfa drugs can trigger a fever.
 Drugs that can cause an extremely high temperature include certain illicit drugs (such as cocaine Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
 Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.
-High doses... read more , amphetamines Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions, but are also subject to abuse.
-Amphetamines increase alertness, enhance physical performance, and produce... read more , or phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are chemically similar drugs used for anesthesia but are sometimes used recreationally.
+High doses... read more , amphetamines Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions but are also subject to abuse.
+Amphetamines increase alertness, enhance physical performance, and produce euphoria... read more , or phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are chemically similar drugs used for anesthesia but are sometimes used recreationally.
 Ketamine is available in powder and liquid form.
-The powder can be snorted... read more ), anesthetics Anesthetics In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more , and antipsychotic drugs Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more .
+The powder can be snorted... read more ), anesthetics Anesthetics Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more , and antipsychotic drugs Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more .

 Most common causes